 Let the train take the strain on this classic Grand ‘Tour de France’.
 Experience the beauty of these fascinating and diverse French cities on this delightful 11 night/ 12 day tour.
 You begin at Lille, capital of Flanders, with its mix of Flemish and European style, culture and cuisine.
 Revel in the cobbled streets, quaint gabled architecture, beautiful buildings and colourful markets.
 Then head south and discover Lyon, France’s capital of gastronomy, with its famous restaurants and taverns serving typical Lyonnais cuisine.
 Enjoy the contrast between old and new as you explore the city’s historical sites.
 Your journey continues south to Marseille, named as a European Capital of Culture and France’s oldest city.
 This rich, pulsating port welcomes you with a feast of eclectic cuisines, smart shops, world music and cultural diversity.
 Wander along the coastal tracks that veer around sun-scorched coves and sandy beaches and perhaps venture to the pretty town of Cassis or the magnificent Calanques.
 You then travel west to Bordeaux on the French Atlantic coast, where you can explore the mix of neoclassical grandeur of the city’s UNESCO World Heritage Old Town Centre and the riverfront area with a twist of modern innovation.
 Your final destination is the incomparable French capital, Paris, the most romantic of cities which boasts an abundance of iconic monuments, world-class museums, gastronomic restaurants and chic boutiques, all framed by elegant, tree-lined boulevards and the mesmeric river Seine.

-11 night / 12 day holiday by First Class rail on daytime trains, including an overnight stay in Lille, 3 nights in Lyon, Marseille and Bordeaux and an overnight stay in Paris, plus private taxi transfers in Paris from £1,225 per person (based on 2 people travelling together) in low season, November to February.
+11 night / 12 day holiday by First Class rail on daytime trains, including an overnight stay in Lille, 3 nights in Lyon, Marseille and Bordeaux and an overnight stay in Paris, plus private taxi transfers in Paris from £1,395 per person (based on 2 people travelling together) in low season, November to February.
 Prices in mid season (March, July and August) or high season (April-June, September and October) will differ.

 Day 1 – London to Lille